-- 1. Proposals for development are welcomed in the Plan's Area if they can be demonstrated to fit in with the historical, social and economic context of the village.
+- 5.1.1.
+Proposals for development are welcomed in the Plan's Area if they can be demonstrated to respond sensitively with the historical, social and economic context of the village.
 This Local Design Guide should be used to help householders and developers who wish to carry out new building and alteration work in New Buckenham.
-Householders and developers should also take into consideration the guidance in Local Design Guide B: Green Living Plan. - The Local Authority to which planning applications should be made is Breckland District Council and attention.
-Attention is drawn to guidance on its planning application process and current national and local design guides. - 3.
+Householders and developers should also take into consideration the guidance in Local Design Guide B: Green Living Plan. - 5.1.2.
+The Local Authority to which planning applications should be made is Breckland District Council.
+Attention is drawn to guidance on its planning application process and current national and local design guides. - 5.1.3.
 New Buckenham Parish Council is a statutory consultee for all planning applications proposed within the Parish.
 Old Buckenham is a statutory consultee for land around the castle within the Plan's designated area.
-Householders and developers are urged to send proposals including plans, elevations and illustrations to the relevant Parish Council at an early stage so that guidance and comment may be given at that point.
-(From April 2020 Breckland are charging for this service). - 4.
-New Buckenham's special character of medieval grid layout of streets should be respected. - 5.
-New house design for older residents and for those with young families are particularly welcomed. - 6.
-Developments should incorporate energy efficiency and local energy generation technologies, the siting and design of which should not harm local character.
+While Breckland Council is the local planning authority and offers a pre-application service, householders and developers are urged to send proposals including plans, elevations and illustrations to the relevant Parish Council at an early stage so that guidance and comment may be given at that point.
+(From April 2020 Breckland are charging for this service). - 5.1.4.
+New Buckenham's special character of medieval grid layout of streets should be respected. - 5.1.5.
+New house design for older residents and for those with young families are particularly welcomed. - 5.1.6.
+Where feasible and practical, developments should incorporate energy efficiency and local energy generation technologies, the siting and design of which should not harm local character.